-Here in 2020, you’re participating in the largest broad-based stock bubble in U.S. history.
+Right now, you’re part of the craziest stock bubble in U.S. history.
 Not so sure?
 That’s why we’re chronicling the effervescent details.

 Granted, we have an insurance plan for portfolios.
 (Read more about sidestepping stock disasters here.)
-For this web blog, however, our purpose is to relay the information that you’re not getting elsewhere.
+Our purpose, though, is to relay information that you’re not getting from regular financial media.

-For example, the traditional financial media insist that stocks are always a great investment, regardless of price.
+For example, most commentators insist that stocks are a great investment, regardless of price.
 The truth?
-Acquiring stock shares at valuation extremes is detrimental to long-term investment returns.
+Acquiring stock at valuation extremes is detrimental to long-term investment returns.

 The stock market did not need to become unhinged from economic reality.
-Unfortunately, Federal Reserve committee members focused on engineering a stock price wealth effect.
+Yet, the Federal Reserve committee members focused on engineering a stock price wealth effect.

 Want proof?
 Here are specific quotes from our central bankers:

 - Jerome Powell in 2012.
 “I think we are actually at a point of encouraging risk-taking, and that should give us pause.”